Services Provided by DDCB

-- In particular, CDR offers world-class expertise in in vitro and in silico pharmacological profiling of compounds.
+- In particular, Faculty of Pharmacy offers world-class expertise in in vitro and in silico pharmacological profiling of compounds.

-- CDR also provides the capacity and expertise to validate integrity, stability and metabolism of chemicals with mass spectrometry.
+- Faculty of Pharmacy also provides the capacity and expertise to validate integrity, stability and metabolism of chemicals with mass spectrometry.

 Access to a large national chemical collection – FIMM